giftalapp/userms/README.md

-# Auth Microservice
+# User Microservice
-this is an authentication microservice made for a new app im building, Giftal.
+this is a user microservice made for a new app im building, Giftal.

 i'm still working on it.
 The goal is to finish the following checklist
 - [x] implement TOTP